 PAUL MULDOON.
 Plan B. Poems.
 With photographs by Norman McBeath.
 Enitharmon Press, London 2009.
 First edition.
 Slim 8vo.
 63pp.
 Tip of one corner bumped, else a fine copy in fine dust wrapper.
 Ten poems, accompanied by twenty-eight McBeath photographs. £15

 RICHARD MURPHY.
 The Archaeology of Love.
 Poems.
 The Dolmen Press, Dublin 1955.
 First edition.
 Slim 8vo.
 28pp.
 Cloth-backed boards with paper covered sides.
 A sliver of slight discolouration to the head of both boards, and a trace of very light partial toning to the free endpapers.
-A virtually fine copy housed in the original unprinted tissue protector, slightly nicked, and with the original wraparound band noting Murphy as the 1951 AE Memorial Award Winner.
+A virtually fine copy housed in the original unprinted tissue protector, slightly nicked, and with the original wraparound band, split at one fold, noting Murphy as the 1951 AE Memorial Award Winner.
 The author’s uncommon first book, nicely enhanced by the presence of the fugitive wraparound band.
 A brief verse prologue precedes seventeen poems reflecting on his early experiences in England and Continental Europe. £250

 CLERE PARSONS.
 Poems.
 Faber, London 1932.
 First edition of the author’s only book (he edited the 1928 issue of the Oxford Poetry, but died of pneumonia a year before this collection of his verse was published at the age of only twenty-three).
 8vo.
 31pp.
 Card wrappers with an integral dust wrapper.
 Wrappers detached and a touch of very light spotting to occasional leaves.
 A fairly poorly preserved copy of an uncommon item.
 Eighteen poems. £75